Morpheus636/RoboSalad/docs/README.md

 This project is maintained my Morpheus636.
 Contribution guidelines for all of my projects can be found at https://docs.morpheus636.com/contributing

 ## Credits
+- Salad for letting me name my AI based on them.
+- Nev for coming up with the name RoboSalad.

 ## Copyright Notice
 © Copyright 2022 Josh Levin ([Morpheus636](https://github.com/morpheus636))